nwhetsell/csound-api/README.md

 ### <a name="status-codes"></a>Status Codes

-A number of Csound API functions return `csound.CSOUND_SUCCESS` upon successful completion, or one of these error codes:
+A number of csound-api functions return `csound.CSOUND_SUCCESS` upon successful completion, or one of these error codes:

 * `csound.CSOUND_ERROR`
 * `csound.CSOUND_INITIALIZATION`